Deploy Infinite Scale on the Hetzner Cloud

 Configure and Order the Desired Server

-After logging in, select from the selector on the top right the cloud item.
+After logging in, select cloud from the drop-down menu at the top right.

 Select Cloud